Robert Kelly (comedian): Career

 In 2004, he made his first of many appearances on the Opie and Anthony radio show.
 In 2005, he toured with comedians Dane Cook, Gary Gulman, and Jay Davis on the cross-country tour entitled Tourgasm.
-After tearing and straining ligaments in his knee, he managed to finish the tour ,which began airing on HBO as a comedy documentary series in June 2006.
+After tearing and straining ligaments in his knee, he managed to finish the tour, which began airing on HBO as a comedy documentary series in June 2006.
 Kelly later toured with Cook and Al Del Bene as part of Cook's Global Thermo Comedy Tour: Isolated Incident.

 In 2005 and 2006, Kelly accompanied fellow comedian Colin Quinn to Iraq, where they performed stand-up for American troops stationed in Baghdad.

 Kelly was a part of the New Jersey Bamboozle Festival in 2007 as part of the Pass the Mic Comedy Tour on May 6.
 He also appeared in the 2008 comedy Ghost Town as the ghost of a fat construction worker.
 That same year, he had a small voice part in the 2008 video game Grand Theft Auto IV as Luca Silvestri, a member of the Pegorino crime family and associate of Ray Boccino, who accompanied the main character in a mission.

 From 2010 to 2015, Kelly starred as Louis CK's brother Robbie during the first, fourth, and fifth seasons of the FX sitcom Louie.
 Kelly rated his performance on the show as among the best of his acting career.

 Kelly started his podcast You Know What Dude! in April 2010 on RiotCast, a podcast network that he co-owns.
 It is recorded weekly in a studio at the Comedy Cellar.
 Kelly described the podcast as "a true comic hang".
 It regularly features him curating a discussion with three to five comedians, with an emphasis on honesty and "ball-busting".
 Regular guests include Dan Soder, Joe List, and Luis J. Gomez.
 The show was produced until September 2014 by Kelly Fastuca, and has since been produced by Chris Scopo.

 In 2012, a comedy book by Kelly, Burr, and Joe DeRosa entitled Cheat: A Man's Guide to Infidelity was released.
 The book followed a short film that the three wrote named Cheat.

 On August 8, 2014, Kelly released the hour-long special Live at the Village Underground, directed by Bobcat Goldthwait.
 It premiered on Comedy Central in January 2015.

 Kelly co-starred in Sex & Drugs & Rock & Roll for two seasons, beginning in 2015.
 It was his first acting role as a regular cast member, and he took formal drum lessons for the part.

+He appears in comedian Ray Harrington's 2015 documentary Be a Man.

 In 2023, Kelly began co-hosting the podcast The Regz, a spin-off from his YKWD podcast, alongside comedians Joe List, Luis J. Gomez, and Dan Soder.
 In that same year Kelly took over hosting duties from Dan Soder on Sirius XM's Bonfire, joining fellow comedian Big Jay Oakerson.